 With the right tool, you can not only track just how well your teams are developing these habits (if at all), but also gauge an understanding of the levels of motivation each team has to make changes, as well as the levels of psychological safety within that team, for example of how comfortable they feel with raising tough issues.

 In addition to providing you with this insight, a digital platform such as Saberr will provide actionable guidance to help the teams in question improve in the areas they need most support.

 Team health checks are another great way to evaluate leadership performance.

 But what are they?

-Team health checks quite simply assess a team against the attributes found in other healthy, productive teams.
+At their most basic level, team health checks quite simply assess a team against the attributes found in other healthy, productive teams.
 They allow both HR and leadership themselves to really understand what's going on within a team.
 For example:

 - What are the trust and psychological safety levels like within the team?

 - How are the relationships between teammates?